AKSarav/YamlQL/docs/index.md

 - **Metadata Tables**: Built-in tables to understand relationships and structure
 - **Multiple Output Formats**: Table and list views for better readability
 - **Multiple LLM Providers**: Support for OpenAI and Google's Gemini
+- **Native DuckDB List/Array Support**: YAML lists of scalars (e.g., [1, 2, 3] or ['a', 'b', 'c']) are now stored as DuckDB arrays, not strings.
+You can use DuckDB's array functions (like UNNEST, ARRAY_LENGTH, or direct indexing) in your SQL queries.
+- **Run SQL from a File**: Use the `--sql-file` option to run SQL queries from a file, making it easy to work with complex queries or avoid shell quoting issues.

 ## Use Cases